'Horror stories': Beauty queen's warning after breast implant nightmare

 While he used to perform about four implant surgeries a month, now he does about one every eight weeks.

-"Girls with no bosom, they look like an ironing board with nipples, those are the patients who are still coming in to have breast augmentation but we are not seeing 'oh I must get a breast implantation because all my friends have got it.
+"Girls with no bosom, those are the patients who are still coming in to have breast augmentation but we are not seeing 'oh I must get a breast implantation because all my friends have got it.

 "I lot of people are being a lot more sensible about it," de Chalain said.